CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Rclone2.0.md

 objectives:
 - "Move sample data from a repository to Globus, then to your computer to Globus"
 ---
-# Transferring Data from and to Mana Using Globus Connect Personal

 # Using Rclone
 ---